Common DOT Audit Mistakes

 Before

-• Run a mock audit using one driver and one unit.
+• Run a mock audit using one driver file and one vehicle folder.

-• Fix naming and folder issues before collecting all files.
+• Fix naming and folder structure issues before collecting all files.

 During

-• Use the missing-items log instead of scattered notes.
+• Use a missing-items log with owner and source status instead of scattered notes.

 After

-• Turn each mistake into a checklist item.
+• Convert each mistake into a specific checklist item for the next review cycle.

 Download